MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/what-s-new-archive-2016.md

  [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manage access tokens](manage-access-tokens.md)

-### Fewer pop-ups when linking posts to Dynamics 365 (online)
+### Fewer pop-ups when linking posts to Dynamics 365 for Customer Engagement (online)
  The authentication mechanism has changed for linking a social post to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] from client-side to server-side.
 With this change you will no longer see authentication pop-ups when linking a post or viewing a linked post in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].

  However, you may still see pop-ups when you link or view a post if you have a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance that is older than the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] Online 2016 update, is located in the North America 2 datacenter, or is on-premises.

  The feature will be rolled out gradually for a smooth transition.
 No action is required on your part.

- To learn more about this feature, see [Link posts from Social Engagement to Dynamics 365](link-posts-to-dynamics-365.md)
+ To learn more about this feature, see [Link posts from Social Engagement to Dynamics 365 for Customer Engagement](link-posts-to-dynamics-365.md)

 ## [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] 2016 Update 1.4